David Jenkins enters his fourth season as Head Baseball Coach at The University of the South.

 As a player, Jenkins was a four-year starter and left the program holding school records for most games played, 164, and started, 163.

-A three-time Virginia State Sports Information Directors All-State selection, Jenkins earned All-USA South honors after his freshman, junior, and senior campaigns.
+A three-time Virginia State Sports Information Directors All-State selection, Jenkins earned All-USA South honors after his freshman, junior and senior campaigns.

 Jenkins received his bachelor's degree from Shenandoah in 2007 and earned a master's degree from California University of Pennsylvania in 2012.
+He is married the former Ashley McManamay.
+Ashley works for the University of the South as the Director of the Sewanee Dance Conservatory.

 The Jenkins File